failmap/server/documentation/hosting.md

 Before enabling Letsencrypt make sure you have a DNS A record configured for the public IP address of the server.
 Next, run the following command to verify the DNS configuration and enable Letsencrypt:

-        failmap-server-setup-https
+        websecmap-server-setup-https

 ## Admin Access

 For visiting the administrative backend (https://admin.faalkaart.nl) a client certificate is required to authenticate the visitor.
 This certificate needs to be installed in your OS/browser.
 Without this certificate installed any attempt to access the administrative backend is probhibited.

-The certificate itself can be found on the server in `/opt/failmap/ca/certs/client.p12` and it will be emailed to the address provided as administrator address during the installation.
+The certificate itself can be found on the server in `/opt/websecmap/ca/certs/client.p12` and it will be emailed to the address provided as administrator address during the installation.
 For information on how to install this on your system please refer to: https://www.google.com/search?q=install+p12+certificate

 ### Multiple administrative user

 ## Configuration (advanced)

-An initial configuration file (the 'server configuration') is created during installation (see above) and is stored on the server on the path: `/opt/failmap/server/configuration/settings.yaml`
+An initial configuration file (the 'server configuration') is created during installation (see above) and is stored on the server on the path: `/opt/websecmap/server/configuration/settings.yaml`

 Aspects of the server can be customized in this file.
 All available settings and documentation can be found in this configuration file.

 After the configuration file has changed, the following command has to be run to apply the new configuration:

-        failmap-server-apply-configuration
+        websecmap-server-apply-configuration

 ## Customization (advanced)